 In January 2012, Governor Brown announced his intent to enhance health outcomes and beneficiary satisfaction for low-income Seniors and Persons with Disabilities by shifting service delivery away from institutional care to home- and community-based settings.
 Governor Brown enacted the Coordinated Care Initiative (CCI) by signing Senate Bill (SB) 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012).

-Under the CCI, many dual eligible beneficiaries are eligible for Cal MediConnect, a new program that merges Medicare and Medicaid services.
-Those not enrolled in Cal MediConnect must still enroll into a MCP for their MLTSS.
-Those in MLTSS will continue to receive Medicare services as they have been (either through Medicare Fee-For-Service or Medicare Advantage).
+Under the CCI, many dual eligible beneficiaries are eligible for Cal MediConnect, a new type of health plan that combines Medicare and Medicaid services.
+Those not enrolled in Cal MediConnect must still enroll into a MCP for their MLTSS (including dual eligibles who are enrolled in a Medicare Advantage plan).
+Those in a MCP for MLTSS will continue to receive Medicare services as they have been (either through Medicare Fee-For-Service or Medicare Advantage).

-One requirement of the CCI prohibits MCPs from assigning a PCP for MLTSS, except in limited circumstances and for limited reasons:
+The CCI prohibits MCPs from assigning a PCP for MLTSS for dual eligibles, except in limited circumstances and for limited reasons:

 Welfare and Institutions Code (WIC) Section 14182.17(d)